 Short video | 3 to 600 s (max 10 min) | Shorts ≤ 1 min |

-Long video | Rare, less popular | Unlimited (films, docs, lives, podcasts) |
+Long video | Rare, less popular | Unlimited (films, docs, live shows, podcasts) |

 Live / Direct | Possible but less used | Growing trend (gaming, interview, talk-show) |

-Effects & editing | Wide variety, easy access | Advanced tools, pro level required |
+Effects & editing | Wide variety, easy to access | Advanced tools, pro level required |

-Built-in monetization | Gifts, live shopping and Brand Partnership | Advertising, members, Super Thanks, product placements |
+Built-in monetization | Gifts, live “shopping” and Brand Partnership | Advertising, members, Super Thanks, product placements |

-- Creative formats :
+- Creative formats:

 - TikTok: challenges, duets, collaborative modes, musical trends.